vnsny-bia/VisitContactTrace/README.md

 <img src="./inst/www/VNSNYCT-hexsticker.png" width="150" align="right"/>

 The VisitContactTrace application was designed and created by the Data Science team at the [Visiting Nurse Service of New York](https://www.vnsny.org/) during the COVID-19 pandemic in order to support the organization's contact tracing efforts.
-This application may be of value to other agencies providing community-based healthcare or to organizations that have visit-based service delivery models for the purpose of contact tracing of any infectious disease.
+This application can be used for the purpose of visit-based contact tracing of any infectious disease and may be of value to other agencies providing community-based healthcare or to organizations that have visit-based service delivery models.

 Learn more about VNSNY's COVID-19 response [here](https://www.vnsny.org/coronavirus-covid-19/vnsnys-covid-19-response/).

-# Running the VisitContactTrace Application
+# Requirements for the VisitContactTrace Application

 VisitContactTrace is an R package that requires R, an open-source software, to be installed.
 For more information about R, visit the [R Project for Statistical Computing](https://www.r-project.org/).
 Inexperienced R users can jump to [Help Getting Started with R](#helpR) for additional guidance.

 The VisitContactTrace application allows users to **upload data manually.**  For example, a user may have access to a data extract from a standard report of service encounters from their organization's electronic medical record system.
 The user can save this data file as an *.xlsx or *.csv file and upload it to the VisitContactTrace application.
-More sophisticated R users can adapt the source code to read in datasets created from an ETL tool or incorporate the code into a data workflow.
+More sophisticated R users can adapt the application's source code to read in datasets created from an ETL tool or incorporate the code into a data workflow.
 [More on the data specifications](#dataspec)

 ## Installing the VisitContactTrace R package

-The following code must be run the first time you use VisitContactTrace (unless you switch versions of R, in which case they should be re-run).
+The following code must be run in R the first time you use VisitContactTrace (unless you switch versions of R, in which case it should be re-run).
 Copy and paste the following lines of code (preserving the upper- and lower- case letters) into the R Console and press "enter" on the keyboard to install the development version of **VisitContactTrace** from GitHub:

 ```r
 depend.pack <- c('anytime', 'shiny', 'shinydashboard', 'viridis', 'shinyFiles', 'shinycssloaders', 'shinyWidgets', 'data.table', 'assertthat', 'dplyr', 'purrr', 'rmarkdown', 'visNetwork', 'DT', 'fst', 'stringr', 'shinyalert', 'epicontacts', 'fs', 'readxl', 'shinyjs')